-To overcome the diminishing return of passaging stem cells, our team developed an expandable 3D modular substrate that enables adult stem cells to grow continuously in the X, Y, and Z axial directions without the need for passaging.
+To overcome the diminishing return of passaging primary cells, our team developed an expandable 3D modular substrate that enables primary cells to grow continuously in the X, Y, and Z axial directions without the need for passaging.
 These substrates are called “Tissue Blocks” (T-Blocks).
-As adult stem cells require more substrate, additional T-Blocks are added on in the X, Y, or Z axial directions.
-This technology leverages a proprietary combination of different biomaterials and microgeometries to enable adult stem cells to proliferate, migrate, and secrete matrix in 3D to create a growth environment reminiscent of the original tissue.
+As primary cells require more substrate, additional T-Blocks are added on in the X, Y, or Z axial directions.
+This technology leverages a proprietary combination of different biomaterials and microgeometries to enable primary cells to proliferate, migrate, and secrete matrix in 3D to create a growth environment reminiscent of the original tissue.

 How To Print T-Blocks

-T-Blocks permit adult stem cells to grow outside of their original microenvironment without sacrificing differentiation potential, proliferation capabilities, or migration patterns, which provides a novel method to mass produce adult stem cells from a single donor.
+T-Blocks permit primary cells to grow outside of their original microenvironment without sacrificing differentiation potential, proliferation capabilities, or migration patterns, which provides a novel method to mass produce primary cells from a single donor.
 In addition, T-Blocks can be used to generate target tissues by manipulating how T-Blocks are combined and by incorporating growth factors that stimulate target tissue formation.
-This technology produces 30X the yield of primary stem cells as compared against conventional cell culture technologies while only using 0.1% of the space required for cell expansion and at 1% of the cost.
+This technology enables primary cells to be grown in 3D and combined in 3D to form micro tissues that can be used for disease modeling and evaluating new therapeutics.